sarangii/sarangii.github.io/resume.md

 ### Fire-fighting
 Things broke down in unexpected ways and times in my previous roles.
 When things break down, I would do whatever it takes to restore them.
 ### Manager of one and generalist at heart
 My previous work experience has largely been in unstructured environments.
-This trained me to be self directed and work with minimal supervision.
+This has trained me to be self directed and work with minimal supervision.
 I have been able to retain my childlike curiosity for most things.
 This has let me to understand different disciplines and develop complementary skills.
 ## Endnotes
 Thank you for reading this far.
 I hope that I have been successful in conveying about myself, where I come from and what I bring to plausible.